Mohlatlegonakeng/Chatbot/README.md

-# Chatbot
+# Simple-Python-Chatbot

-Creating and creating an API for a simples bot
+Creating a simple Python chatbot using natural language processing and deep learning.